All of my updates are now located HERE.

 Lisa Marie is a Bay Area (Oakland) based, Black/Filipina writer – playwright, performer, lecturer and one leading voice in transracial/ international adoption education and advocacy.
 She is currently touring her acclaimed solo show, Ungrateful Daughter: One Black Girls Story of being adopted by a White Family… that aren’t Celebrities, a comedic, but intense look her experience of being adopted by a white family in the 1970′s.

 Lisa Marie has been teaching creative writing, poetry and performance workshops for over ten years.
 She was the 2010-2011 Poet in Residence at June Jordan’s Poetry for the People at U.C.
 Berkeley , is a CALLALOO Journal Writing Workshop Fellow and an alumni in Poetry of the VONA Writing Workshop working with Ruth Foreman and Willie Perdomo.
 She was most recently published in Eye to the Telescope, in the anthology, Other Tongues: Mixed-Race Women Speak Out and River, Blood, Corn – A Literary Journal, As/Us Literary Journal, Line/Break Special Issue on Asian American Adoptee poetry and The Pacific Review and her short chapbook of poems, Splice..
-She is currently focused in on her new manuscript of poems, tentatively titled, “Anchoring the Compass” and is in the early stages of research for her new play, “Side Effects”.
+She is currently focused on finishing her new manuscript of poems, tentatively titled, “Anchoring the Compass” and is in the early stages of research for her new play, “TOKEN”.
+She is currently an Artist in Residence (2015-2016) at BRAVA Theater for Women in San Francisco.

 Lisa Marie has been featured as a commentator on CNN, NPR, KPFA Berkeley, KPFK Los Angeles and was given the honor of one of Colorlines Magazine’s “Innovators to Watch” for her social justice work around black adoptees / reproductive justice / international adoption.
 Lisa Marie was the Adoption Education Specialist for Pact, An Adoption Alliance from 2006-2008 and is currently a regular workshop consultant for OFC – Our Family Coalition in San Francisco, specializing in education for queer parents adopting across race.
 She regularly blogs for Land of Gazillion Adoptee’s Magazine and for Lost Daughters.